2018 Kerala floods

-On 16 August 2018, severe floods affected the south Indian state Kerala, due to unusually high rainfall during the monsoon season.
+On 16 August 2018, severe floods affected the south Indian state Kerala, due to unusually heavy rainfall during the monsoon season.
 It was the worst flood in Kerala in nearly a century.
-Over 483 people died, and 15 are missing.
-About a million people were evacuated, mainly from Chengannur, Pandanad, Edanad, Aranmula, Kozhencherry, Ayiroor, Ranni, Pandalam, Kuttanad, Malappuram, Aluva, Chalakudy, Thrissur, Thiruvalla, Eraviperoor, Vallamkulam, North Paravur, Chellanam, Vypin Island and Palakkad.
+Over 483 people died, and about one million people were evacuated, mainly from Chengannur, Pandanad, Edanad, Aranmula, Kozhencherry, Ayiroor, Ranni, Pandalam, Kuttanad, Malappuram, Aluva, Chalakudy, Thrissur, Thiruvalla, Eraviperoor, Vallamkulam, North Paravur, Chendamangalam, Chellanam, Vypin Island, and Palakkad.
 All 14 districts of the state were placed on red alert.
-According to the Kerala government, one-sixth of the total population of Kerala had been directly affected by the floods and related incidents.
-The Indian government had declared it a Level 3 Calamity, or "calamity of a severe nature".
-It is the worst flood in Kerala after the great flood of 99 that took place in 1924.
+According to the Kerala government, one-sixth of the total population of Kerala was directly affected by the floods and related incidents.
+The Indian government declared it a Level 3 Calamity, or "calamity of a severe nature".
+It is the worst flood in Kerala after the great flood of '99 that took place in 1924.